 - Place the bacon on a wire baking rack atop your baking sheet, and bake for 15-20 minutes or until the bacon is partially cooked through.
 (You want the bacon to be about 3/4 of the way done at this point, but you don't want it to be browning already.)

-- Push the bacon close together on the rack using tongs and brush the slices with the molasses.
-The molasses is going to mix with the fat that has bubbled on the top of the slices, so this may look a little funny.
-Just brush the molasses on each strip until every one is coated.
+- Push the bacon close together on the rack using tongs and brush the slices with the molasses or maple syrup.
+This is going to mix with the fat that has bubbled on the top of the slices, so this may look a little funny.
+Just brush it onto each strip until every one is coated.

 - Using a spoon or your fingers, sprinkle the sugar-pecan topping onto the slices of bacon, patting them down slightly.